MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 [add power BI report screen once finalized!]

 ## Customers: Segments
-There are two available segmentation types: *Static Segments*, *Dynamic Segments*.
-First we will discuss **segment creation** and learn two ways to perforam that task.
-Then we will move to discuss **segment exploration**.
-Lastly we will discuss **segment exportation**.
+We will explore two ways to create segments.
+We will also show how to best explore your customer segments.

-### Creating Segments from the Left Menu Bar
+### Creating Segments from the Segment Screen
-This menu includes three tabs.
-The tabs that are used for segment creation are the *Dynamics Segment* and *Static Segment*.
+Within the segments screen, click *Add Segment* as shown below to start the segment creation process.
+You can choose either to create a  ***Static Segment***, to create a ***Dynamic Segment***, or to go to the Profile screen and create a segment through the filter tab (explained later):

+[]

-- **Static Segment Page:** Clicking the Static Segment tab will open this page.
-Here one can create sophisticated segments of customers   with minimum effort.
-Case that fits static segmentation might be exploring the properties of a specific group of customers (for example from a specific location), properties that are not expected to change with time.
+***Dynamic segments*** change with time as data updates, while ***Static Segments*** are fixed.
+An example for a case that fits static segment might be exploring the properties of a specific group of customers (for example from a specific location), properties that are not expected to change with time. segments that are automatically updated with time.
+Case that fits dynamic segments is for example tracking the impact of a marketing/sales/service activity on a specific group of customers with time (tracking the change/lift in those KPIs).

+- **Segment Creation Process**:
+Once you chose *Add Dynamic Segment* or *Add Static Segment* you get to the *Segment Creation* screen:

 [divS1]

-   - **We start by defining the segment's properties**: We will give our segment a name and description, choose whether it's a segment
+   - **We start by defining the segment's properties**: We will give our segment a name and description, choose the audiance of this segment (in the example below two types are shown: Contacts and Accounts), click the first slider (highlighted in blue below) if we wish to change from Static Segment to Dynamic Segment or vice versa, and click the second slider (highlighted in red below) to activate our segment (otherwise it will not incorporate new information on our customers as our data is refreshed).
-     that is created for accounts (---) or contacts (---), and ensure to leave the Dynamic (blue) switch in "off" state since it is a static segment:

      [divS2]